naztronaut/RaspberryPi-browser-led-control/README.md

 If everything is set up correctly, the AJAX call will happen with the following url: `http://{{ip_addr}}/led?status=on`

 Only a status of `on` or `off` are accepted.
 Anything else will return a simple error message.
 Open up the JavaScript console for more info.

+## Authors
+* **Nazmus Nasir** - [Nazm.us](https://nazm.us) - Owner of EasyProgramming.net

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+# Questions ?
+Have questions?
+You can reach me through several different channels.
+You can ask a question in the  [issues forum](/../../issues), on [EasyProgramming.net](https://www.easyprogramming.net), or on the vide comments on YouTube.

+# Contribute
+I will accept Pull requests fixing bugs or adding new features after I've vetted them.
+Feel free to create pull requests!